-My name is Don van Ravenzwaaij and I am an Associate Professor at the Psychometrics and Statistics Department of Psychology at the University of Groningen.
-In May 2018, I was awarded an NWO Vidi grant (a 5-year fellowship) for improving the evaluation of statistical evidence in the field of biomedicine.
+My name is Don van Ravenzwaaij and I am a Professor at the Psychometrics and Statistics Department of Psychology at the University of Groningen.
+In 2018, I was awarded an NWO Vidi grant (a 5-year fellowship) for improving the evaluation of statistical evidence in the field of biomedicine.
 My research interests can roughly be divided in two main strands (for details, see my Papers):

 The second pillar of my research is about the advancement and application of response time models to speeded decision making.
 This work involves both theoretical and applied work in the fields of mathematical psychology, statistics, neuro-physiology, intelligence research, social psychology, psychopharmacology, and clinical psychology.